Malibu Grand Prix: Tempe, Arizona

 The Tempe, Arizona, site on Hayden Road, south of McKellips Road closed in the mid-1990s.
 The land is now occupied by a FedEx distribution facility.
 This site was acquired by MGP from a private operator, Grand Prix of Phoenix in 1979.
 Therefore, it was the fastest Malibu track in the country with only 13 turns in a 1/2 mile.
 Track record was in the 47-second bracket.
 It was a favorite stop by many touring artists including Pink Floyd, Dire Straits, Aerosmith, Scorpions, Foreigner, and many more.
-Also professional drivers like Michael Andretti, Dan Gurney, Al Unser Jr. The Virage cars used Sachs Wankel rotary engines until they were obsolete.
-Then they converted to the Kawasaki twin cylinder 2-stroke engines.
-Later they used Cuyuna 2-stroke and Vanguard 4-stroke engines.
+Also professional drivers like Michael Andretti, Dan Gurney, Al Unser Jr.

 Tucson, Arizona

 The Tucson venue was located on 22nd Street, just east of Alvernon Way.
 It closed during the mid-1990s, replaced by a number of fast-food restaurants.
-It currently is a overgrown, vacant lot.

 Fountain Valley, California

 Near Warner and Magnolia the site was adjacent to a Boomer's featuring miniature golf, batting cages and other entertainment.
 The site was closed in the 90's, and Boomer's was shut down in 2019.